A comprehensive guide to buying art supplies online, where to find the best UK prices and which arts specialists offer the best service…

 Well I’ve gone with a mixture of my own experience using each website, comparing searches for range of stock, reading customer reviews, overall popularity, value for money prices and an overall sense of trustability.

 If I could only use one online craft store that would give me the best chance of finding a random craft material I’d go with Hobbycraft.
 With dozens of craft stores across the UK Hobbycraft has been at the forefront of UK arts and crafts supplies for over 20 years and have the widest range of craft supplies and some reasonable prices.
-Winner of the Best Craft Chainstore at the UK Craft Awards 2015 but does that high street success carry over to Hobbycraft’s online store?
+Winner of the Best Craft Chainstore UK Craft Awards in years gone by but does that high street success carry over to Hobbycraft’s online store?

-In my opinion it’s a definite yes – and Review Centre currently has 95% of Hobbycraft customers recommending the site (with a score of 4.6 out of 5) too.
+In my opinion it’s a yes while Trustpilot currently has 85% of Hobbycraft customers recommending the site as great or excellent (with a score of 4.4 out of 5).
 The site is cleanly designed, easy to use and often has the largest range of products on searches compared to the competitor sites I tried.

 Hobbycraft – Value Craft Pack